-When the trees creak, and the frogs croak they do so in a melancholy tune.
-All of nature knows things are not as they should be - as God meant for them to be.
-But one day Jesus will remove the curse of sin.
+When the trees creak, and the frogs croak they do so in a melancholy tune...
+Julie Andrews sings, "The hills are alive with the sound of music."
+Yet sadly, they sing in a minor key...
+All of nature knows things are not as they should be - not as God meant for them to be.

+But one day Jesus will remove the curse of sin!